ED Denson

-Eugene "ED" Denson (Note: The capitalization of both letters in his "first name" is his own spelling that evolved from constantly using his initials.) was an American music group manager, producer, record label owner, and, later, lawyer, who made notable contributions to folk, blues, and early San Francisco rock.
+Eugene "ED" Denson (Note: The capitalization of both letters in his "first name" is his own spelling that evolved from constantly using his initials.)
+(March 3, 1940 – April 12, 2024) was an American music executive, producer, and attorney who made notable contributions to folk, blues, and early San Francisco rock.

-Early life and education
+Biography

 Denson was born in Washington, D.C., in 1940.
 His parents were civil servants, and he has one sister.
 Denson was educated in the public schools, except for one year at Fishburne Military School.
 While attending the University of Maryland, in College Park, intending to study physics, he became interested in folk music and learned much from the record collector Dick Spottswood.
 He met John Fahey, Robbie Basho, and Max Ochs—all folk guitarists.
 He then studied English, first at Merritt College, then at the Berkeley campus of the University of California.